wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/sharing-and-reusing-services.md

 #### Languages without OAuth 2.0 - aware HTTP clients

-In the case of languages lacking built-in support for OAuth 2.0 in their HTTP clients, utilize the token obtained in the [step 3](./sharing-and-reusing-services.md#step-3-acquire-oauth2-access-token) to make calls to the dependent service.
+In the case of languages lacking built-in support for OAuth 2.0 in their HTTP clients, utilize the token obtained in [step 3](./sharing-and-reusing-services.md#step-3-acquire-oauth2-access-token) to make calls to the dependent service.
 Add the obtained token to the HTTP Authorization header with the Bearer prefix.
-As the service URL you can use the URL that you resolved in the [step 2](./sharing-and-reusing-services.md#step-2-read-configurations-within-the-application).
-For sample requests and responses, refer to the API definition of the service provided through the Choreo marketplace.
+As the service URL you can use the URL that you resolved in [step 2](./sharing-and-reusing-services.md#step-2-read-configurations-within-the-application).
+For sample requests and responses, see the API definition of the service provided through the Choreo marketplace.

 The following is a sample code snippet in NodeJS: